 A leading provider of content services for the legal industry looked to DB Best to help them modernize their aging Sybase ASE and IQ solutions that were built on top of an old IBM AIX system.
 We helped our customer in the past with a Sybase ASE migration.
-The challenge for this project — migrate Sybase Java applications along with the associated Sybase ASE and IQ database solutions to SQL Server.
+The challenge for this project — migrate Sybase Java applications along with the associated Sybase ASE and IQ database solutions to SQL Server running on AWS EC2.

 In this video blog post, we’ll discuss the process we used to migrate Sybase Java applications and the Sybase ASE database to SQL Server.

 The original customer’s system included the Sybase ASE database and several Java applications interacting with it.
 The data from the operational database was originally loaded into the Sybase IQ database via the ETL process for reporting queries.

 Why migrate Sybase Java applications and the database to use SQL Server?